catalyst-cloud/catalystcloud-ansible/README.md

 ==================

-The `install-ansible.sh` script helps you to easily install Ansible (latest or stable) and the dependencies required to interact with the Catalyst Cloud (OpenStack client tools, [shade](http://docs.openstack.org/infra/shade/)) in a virtual environment.
+The `install-ansible.sh` script helps you to easily install Ansible (latest or stable) and the dependencies required to interact with Catalyst Cloud (OpenStack client tools, [shade](http://docs.openstack.org/infra/shade/)) in a virtual environment.